The Importance of Being Earnest Respect and Reputation Quotes

 Algernon: Well, in the first place girls never marry the men they flirt with.
 Girls don't think it right.
 (I.47)

 According to Algernon, "girls never marry the men they flirt with" because "girls don’t think it right."
-This shows that the men that women marry are different from the type of men they flirt with.
+This shows that the types of men women marry are different from the type of men they flirt with.
 Flirtation usually means that two people are attracted to each other.
-If girls don’t marry the men they flirt with, this means they marry men to whom they are not attracted.
+If women don’t marry the men they flirt with, this means they marry men to whom they are not attracted.